NixOS/rfcs/rfcs/0017-intensional-store.md

 Terms used:
 * derivation: a `nix-build` output product depending on some inputs and resulting in a file or directory under `/nix/store`
 * dependent derivation: a derivation built using the currently considered derivation
-* `$out`: name of the location where a derivation is built, e.g., `zyb6qaasr5yhh2r4484x01cy87xzddn7-unit-script-1.12`
+* `$out`: name of the location where a derivation is installed first, e.g., `zyb6qaasr5yhh2r4484x01cy87xzddn7-unit-script-1.12`
   * calculated based on the hashes of all the inputs, including build tools
 * `$cas`: output hash, the total hash of all the files under $out, with the derivation name appended, e.g., `qqzyb6bsr5yhh2r5624x01cy87xzn7aa-unit-script-1.12`